IsaacNoga/isaacnoga.github.io/README.md

 ways to express things.

 This book from starters has taken my attention and I hope to make this into a habit.

+##3rd Week, a short week

+This week felt a bit shorter, it was a bit more relaxed due to the vacation period, we all set our goals for the week and prepared to take a break.

+Even without much assignments it still came with a lot of learning.

+For starters we can mention the test drive development, it consists in having the mind set of constantly setting a goal for the project in the form of tests, going from the state of coding to the release, making a final product that constantly has been under evaluation of real cases and delivering a more polished and efficient application.

+This can be known as a good practice in development, taking unit testing as an example.
+Unit testing are usually identified as a low leve kind of test, it focuses on a small part of the software, this small parts composing the software are  called units which are usually independent between each other.

+Between this and many other learnings it summaries a short week  with a lot of learning to do.